Mashal (allegory): In the Talmud

 The following Talmudic parables may be quoted to show the manner in which the writers employed this form of argument:

 Examples

+The pagan philosopher

 A pagan philosopher once asked R. Gamaliel why God is angry with idolaters and not with idols, whereupon R. Gamaliel answered him with the following parable: "A king had a son who raised a dog which he named after his royal father; and whenever he was about to swear he said, 'By the life of the dog, the father.'
 When the king heard of this, against whom did his anger turn, against the dog or against the son?
-Surely only against the son" ('Ab.
-Zarah 54b).
+Surely only against the son" (Avodah Zarah 54b).